Quesadillas with corn and red pepper relish

-It’s hard to go wrong with a quesadilla, I mean, who doesn’t love melty cheese and other flavour bits toasted between two flour tortillas.
-As the ‘pizza’ of Mexican cuisine, it’s always going to elicit much joy and happiness when you make and this recipe using the preserved Ball corn relish is now my favourite.
+It’s hard to go wrong with a quesadilla, I mean, who doesn’t love melty cheese and other flavour bits toasted between two flour tortillas?
+As the ‘pizza’ of Mexican cuisine, it’s always going to elicit much joy and happiness when you make it, and this recipe, using the preserved Ball corn relish, is now my favourite.

-This corn relish recipe makes exactly 3 half-pints (500ml) jars.
+This corn relish recipe makes exactly three half-pints (500ml) jars.

 *Cooks Notes ~Unopened flour tortillas can be stored in the cupboard so you always have them on hand.
-Once opened keep them in the freezer.
-They are perfect for so many things.
+Once opened, you can keep them in the freezer.
+They are perfect for a wide range of purposes.
 I’ve used a 6 month matured Cheddar.
 Mild but sharp enough to offset the sweetness of the relish.
 I’ve served it with my nearly instant slaw with chipotle hot sauce to add the crunchy element to the dish.
 A few sprigs of fresh cilantro finish it off perfectly.

-The corn relish recipe called for red and green pepper, but I used red pepper only because weirdly I couldn’t find any in the supermarket yesterday.
-It’s deliciously sweet with a little nostril-curling heat from the mustard powder.
-Perfect for any hotdog, burger or sandwich.
-I definitely want to try it on Nachos and with scrambled eggs in a wrap.
+The corn relish recipe called for red and green peppers, but I used red pepper only because, oddly, I couldn’t find any in the supermarket yesterday.
+It’s deliciously sweet with a hint of nostril-curling heat from the mustard powder.
+Perfect for any hot dog, burger, or sandwich.
+I want to try it on Nachos and with scrambled eggs in a wrap.

 Ingredients